-Hawaii May Ban Vaping, Proposal Says
+Hawaii May Ban Vaping Flavors That Appeal To Kids, Proposal Says

 In an effort to stop escalating teenage vaping, Hawaii lawmakers are considering a proposal to outlaw electronic cigarette liquids.

-According to the Associated Press, a 2017 study conducted by the Hawaii Health Department found 16 percent of middle-school students and 26 percent of high school students were current users of e-cigarettes.

-Even more disconcerting, the study found that the number of high schools students experimenting with vaping jumped four-fold between 2011 and 2015.
+According to The Associated Press, a 2017 study conducted by the Hawaii Health Department found 16 percent of middle-school students and 26 percent of high school students were current users of e-cigarettes.
+Even more disconcerting, the study found that the number of high school students experimenting with vaping jumped four-fold between 2011 and 2015.

 Michael Blaha, M.D., M.P.H., is director of clinical research at the Johns Hopkins Ciccarone Center for the Prevention of Heart Disease.
 He told hopkinsmedicine.org that his main concern about the rise in vaping is that people who would’ve never smoked otherwise are taking up the habit.
 That is different than those who convert from cigarette smoking to vaping, he believes, and “it often leads to using traditional tobacco products down the road.”

 Blaha is also concerned with the formulated flavorings, such as apple pie and watermelon, that appeal to young users.